 Research shows that people process visuals 60,000 times faster than text descriptions.
 To help communicate more efficiently and engage your audience, consider using graphics to help complement your data visualization in these three ways:

 An attractive background can be a great way to contain a data visualization while communicating what the piece is about.
-In my opinion, a background with a clear interior container for the charts and graphs is not a distraction, but I do caution you to leave the background as the background.
+A background with a clear interior container for the charts and graphs is not a distraction, but we do caution you to leave the background as the background.
 Once background elements overlap or become the primary message of a data visualization, it is counterproductive and takes the end user longer to find the story that your data is sharing.

 By using icons instead of words to communicate what a number represents helps end users understand what’s happening in your data visualization without them even having to read.
 For example, a dollar icon could be used to represent sales.
 Icons also help reduce language barriers in the case that your data visualization is viewed internationally.